 First, let’s clean up your plant.
 This allows the plant to direct its energy to new healthy growth.

-- Remove entire brown leaves (they will not turn green again) or the effected portion with a pair of sharp scissors or pruning shears.
+- Remove entire brown leaves (they will not turn green again) or the affected portion with a pair of sharp scissors or pruning shears.

 - Wipe the blades of your scissors with rubbing alcohol between each snip.

 - You may need to trim your plant in stages because you never want to remove more than 20% of the affected leaves at one time—this could shock your plant.

 Now, let’s get your Stromanthe on the road to recovery.